Is Grass-Fed Tallow one of the Best Ingredients for Skin Care?

 Personally, I haven’t used store-bought lotion, lip-balm, or make-up in years.
 After dabbling around with coconut oil, shea butter, and beeswax based balms I feel happiest with the results of a tallow lotion.
 Tallow is easily absorbed into the skin without any signs of stickiness or greasy residue.
 My skin feels great!

-Coconut oil is the star of most homemade body balms, lotions, and creams.
+Coconut oil is the star of most homemade body balms, lotions, gluten-free makeup, and creams.
 I prefer using tallow because it is more economical and I can source it locally.
 My purchase contributes to the sustainable practice of nose-to-tail eating and supports the local economy rather than a long supply chain that stretches to the other side of the world.

 I also love using tallow on my lips.
 Try this DIY Tallow Lip Balm Recipe and see for yourself.